paycoreio/docs/docs/products/hpp/quickstart.md

 Make sure you have your  `public_key`.
 You can find it in the  [Dashboard](https://dashboard.paycore.io/), under  **Commerce Account Settings > Integration**.
 If you don't have an account with us yet, sign up for your free test account at  [PayCore.io](https://dashboard.paycore.io/).

-!!! warning
+!!! warning "General requirements"

-    HPP works only with **active** commerce account which **allows payment invoice public creation**.
+    HPP works only with:

+    * [x]  *active* commerce account
+    * [x]  which *allows public creation for payment invoices*
+    * [x]  and has at least *one active currency*

-    Please contact your account Administrator if you need to *activate Commerce Account* or *Allow public payment invoice creation* for it.
+    Please contact your account Administrator if you need to set up those options for it.

 ### Step 1:  Pick a integration method